micmejia/bible-dump/AMPC/Ephesians/Eph 5.md

-Speak out to one another in psalms and hymns and spiritual songs, offering praise with voices [[^e]and instruments] and making melody with all your heart to the Lord,
+Speak out to one another in psalms and hymns and spiritual songs, offering praise with voices [and instruments] and making melody with all your heart to the Lord,